adribarra/Python-for-beginners/README.md

 ## Used libraries

 * Pandas: Data manipulation
-* Matplotlib and Seabron: Data Visualization
+* Matplotlib and Seaborn: Data Visualization